top of page

 As the Chair of the Criminal Justice Reform committee - made up of myself and 2 other city council members - I guided the process toward intrinsic reform as we have all been further educated by incidents at the national level in the past year and a half across our country.
 We were able to pass an ordinance for Cite and Release, which reduces the chance for minor offenders (Class C, some class B and A) to be taken to jail and be cited instead, then having to appear before a Magistrate to satisfy their original offense.

-Today, I sit on the board of our local Radio Station, KZSM and the Calaboose African American History Museum here in San Marcos, Texas.
-Celebrating our city, a gem of Central Texas, is what it is all about!
-In music, in art, in education, this small oasis nestled between two great cities, Austin and San Antonio, deserves to protect its community histories and culture and we do all that we can to assure that outcome.
+In the past few years, I have had the honor of sitting on the boards of our local Radio Station, KZSM, the Calaboose African American History Museum and the Lyndon Baines Johnson (LBJ) Historical Museum, here in the city of San Marcos, Texas.
+Celebrating our city, a gem of Central Texas, has been what it was all about!
+In music, in art, in education, this small oasis nestled between two great cities, Austin and San Antonio, deserves to protect its community histories and culture and we must do all that we can to assure that outcome. â€‹

 markserious.jpg